Cantua Creek (Fresno Slough tributary): Course

 Its source is on the northern slope of Santa Rita Peak in the Diablo Range, 5.9 miles southeast of Idria within San Benito County.
 It flows north then east into Fresno County, emerging from its Arroyo de Cantúa canyon, that divides the Big Blue Hills from the Ciervo Hills, into the western San Joaquin Valley.

 Continuing toward the Fresno Slough to the northeast, but no longer reaching it, Cantua Creek ends shortly after passing under Interstate 5, 4 miles south of the census-designated place of Cantua Creek and just west of the California Aqueduct.

 History

 The Arroyo de Cantúa was first explored by a detachment of troops under José de Guadalupe Cantúa (1786–1860) who served in the Spanish army, stationed at San Juan Bautista, and lead the party that first explored the Arroyo Cantúa area while gathering in the Native American people that lived in the area for the Mission San Juan.
 Arroyo Cantúa was named in his honor.
-He later was later granted the Rancho San Luisito near San Luis Obispo.
+He was later granted the Rancho San Luisito near San Luis Obispo.

 The 19th century Spanish and Mexican El Camino Viejo trail crossed the Arroyo Cantúa in the San Joaquin Valley.